fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/autocomplete/awarding_agency_office.md

     + Attributes (object)
         + `limit` (optional, number)
         + `search_text` (required, string)
             Search text can be an office or agency name, or it can be an agency abbreviation.
-For example, try searching for DoD and Department of Defense.
+For example, try searching for DoD and Department of Defence.
     + Body

             {